-While race has numerous water stations, so toeing the start line hydrated is key.
+While the run has numerous water stations, so toeing the start line hydrated is key.
 Two days before, start drinking a lot of water and focus on increasing your electrolytes intake.
 You don’t realize quite how much you lose when you sweat, and too many athletes cramp up.
-As a preventative measure, make sure that you’re hydrating really well
+As a preventative measure, make sure that you’re hydrating really well.

 6. Build your total body strength

 You’ll be able to navigate the obstacles much more easily if you’ve got a decent foundation of strength.
 You don’t need to be a strongman but being able to complete some bodyweight exercises with relative ease will help you immensely.